jdleung/OpenCore-Z370-P-II/README.md

 #### Update to new version OpenCore

-- Download the newest OpenCore
-- Download the newest OpenCore Configurator
+- Download the newest OpenCore and OpenCore Configurator
-- Create a new folder and copy folder `EFI` from the newest OpenCore to it
+- Create a new folder and copy folder `EFI` from the new OpenCore
 - Copy `Sample.plist` from `Docs` to `EFI/OC`, and rename it to `config.plist`
-- Set .efi files in `EFI/OC/Drivers` same as to old the one
+- Set .efi files in `EFI/OC/Drivers` same as the old one
-- Update drivers in `kexts`: AppleALC.kext, IntelMausi.kext, Lilu.kext, SMCProcessor.kext, SMCSupperIO.kext, VirtualSMC, WhateverGreen.kext
+- Copy and update drivers in `kexts`: AppleALC.kext, IntelMausi.kext, Lilu.kext, SMCProcessor.kext, SMCSupperIO.kext, VirtualSMC, WhateverGreen.kext
 - Keep RealtekRTL8111.kext in version 2.2.2 ( for my own hardware only )
 - Copy SSDT file(if any) from old folder `ACPI` to new folder `ACPI`
-- Open  `config.plist` , both old and new, in OpenCore Configurator, set the new one same as the old one
+- Open  `config.plist` , both new and old, in OpenCore Configurator, set the new one same as the old one
+- For safety and testing, the new configuration should run on an USB first

 #### Conversion